 There are three ways to obtain an NPI number:

 - Apply online through the National Plan and Provider Enumeration System (NPPES) page on the United States Department of Health and Human Services (HHS) website.
 There, you’ll set up an NPPES username and password, log in to your account, and fill out the electronic application.
 This is definitely the fastest and easiest way for an individual provider to get an NPI.
 The whole process should take about 20 minutes.

-- Complete and mail an application to the address listed on the form, which you can access and print here.
+- Complete and mail an application to the address listed on the form, which you can access and print from this site.
 Don’t have a printer?
 No worries; you can request a hard copy of the application by calling the NPI Enumerator at 1-800-465-3203 or emailing firstname.lastname@example.org.

 - Ask an electronic file interchange organization (EFIO) to apply for your NPI on your behalf.
 This method—also known as “bulk enumeration”—is geared toward submission of large batches of provider information.
 For more information on electronic file interchange, check out this CMS page.

 If I’m part of a practice or facility that has a group NPI, do I also need an individual NPI?